 Most candidates find that their revision strategies involve reading past question papers and marking important sections with highlighters.

-However, there are many other methods of revising – answering model test papers over a period of time works well for some.
+However, there are many other methods of revising – answering model test papers over some time works well for some.

 Make sure you keep track of which method works best for you and go through it as often as possible during exam time.

-Give equal weight-age to practice the previous year’s paper as revision.
+Give equal weightage to practice the previous year’s paper as a revision.
 The revision will prove to be fruitful if it is done strategically along with solving the previous year’s papers.

 Include solving of previous year’s paper in your last month strategy for UPSC Prelims, as solving previous year’s papers, candidates are able: